cs544-wisc/f23/p8/README.md

 immediately analyze the results).

 Learning objectives:
-* combine data from a variety of soures to compute results in BigQuery
+* combine data from a variety of sources to compute results in BigQuery
 * query live results from a Google form/sheet
 * perform spatial joins
 * train and evaluate models using BigQuery